 office: (858) 444-2300 | fax: (858) 444-2345

-Practice Areas: Employee Benefits, Employee Stock Ownership Plans, Pension and Profit Sharing Plans, ERISA, ERISA Litigation, Business Law, Qualified Domestic Relations Orders (QDROs), Employment Law
+Practice Areas: Employee Benefits Law, Employee Stock Ownership Plans, Pension, Profit Sharing and 401(k) Plans, ERISA Litigation, ERISA Fiduciary Liability, Business Law, and Qualified Domestic Relations Orders (QDROs)

 Mr. Schechter has been a goal-oriented individual from an early age.
 As a child, he aspired to one day become a professional golfer on the PGA Tour.
 His desire and hard work to attempt that feat earned him a collegiate athletic scholarship and a spot on the Division I Golf team at Seton Hall University where he began to realize his academic rather than his athletic potential.
 While attending Seton Hall, Mr. Schechter took a course in Political Science where he developed a deep appreciation for the rule of law in our society and the importance of the judicial system within the United States where disputing parties can be heard and their differences resolved in a civilized manner.
 It was at that point that Mr. Schechter had a sudden change of heart regarding his intended career, choosing to major academically in Political Science with one goal in mind – to go to law school and one day become an attorney alongside his father whom he had personally witnessed work so hard to ensure the best possible results for his clients.
 He is proud to say that he has lived up to that goal.